-Doctorate in Public Administration at UAMD is effective since the academic year 2009-2010, actually is in the phase of reorganization and reintegrated with the new legal framework.
-In this period by this program are graduated 7 students, the entire number of the students enrolled is 13.

 3.2.
 Do you think the numbers are in line with your institution‘s or country‘s capacity or not and why?

 MONTENEGRO

 University of Montenegro report that the first row provides the number of active students.
 There are some inactive students at PhD studies, which are still in the database, but they should be withdrawn from the University.
 So the numbers indicating a total number of enrolled active doctoral candidates underestimate a little bit the real situation.